andy-guttridge/tribehub_drf/testing.md

 </p>

 ### Test 30
-When authenticated as user *chief2* (has family admin permission, but should not be able to change the profile of someone in a different tribe), a request made with the following JSON (user id corresponding to user *family1d*) should result in an HTTP 403 forbidden error.
+When authenticated as user *chief2* (has tribe admin permission, but should not be able to change the profile of someone in a different tribe), a request made with the following JSON (user id corresponding to user *family1d*) should result in an HTTP 403 forbidden error.

 Submitted JSON:
 ```